planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-SLD files have the ability to link to graphics in addition to drawing circles, squares, and other standard shapes.
-The earth:ocean style utilizes an ocean-themed graphic that will be tiled throughout the layer.
-While it is possible to put in a full URL that references an online resource in the SLD, in practice that can be a bandwidth-intensive task for a server.
-In most cases, it makes sense to store the style locally.
+In addition to drawing circles, squares, and other standard shapes, SLD files have the ability to link to (external) graphics.

+The earth:ocean style uses an ocean-themed graphic that is directed to be tiled throughout the layer.

+It is possible for the SLD to use a full URL that references an online resource.
+However, in practice that can become a bandwidth-intensive task for a server.
+In most cases, it makes sense to store the asset file referenced in the SLD locally.

-If you look at the ocean.sld file, you will see that an image is referenced, but with no path information.
+If you look at the ocean.sld file, you will see that an image is referenced, but that that reference contains no path information.
 This means that GeoServer will expect the graphic to be in the same directory as the SLD itself.
-So in order for the layer to display properly, we will need to copy that file manually.
+In order for the layer to display properly, we will need to copy that file manually into the right location (adjacent to the SLD).

 --------------------------------------------------